 COMMUNITY-BASED LOCAL PRODUCTION

-2012 - South Bend Collective is a brand strongly focused on the creation of jobs, pride of place, and an awareness of sustainability – three essential components of a healthy community.
-As a movement, the Collective is dedicated to reinventing manufacturing and starting the healing process and revitalization of communities that have been hit hard by the economic decline in the United States.
-By diverting materials from landfills and giving them new life, the Collective is able to create hand-crafted repurposed and responsible products made by the people of South Bend, including local college students, artisans, veterans, and homeless.
+South Bend Collective is dedicated to reinventing manufacturing and starting the healing process and revitalization of communities that have been hit hard by the economic decline in the United States.
+By diverting materials from landfills and giving them new life, South Bend Collective is able to create hand-crafted repurposed and responsible products made by the people of South Bend, including local college students, artisans, veterans, and homeless.

-This past Thanksgiving, a leading manufacturer of accessories for the automotive and RV aftermarket announced that it would be laying off roughly 450 workers from its nearby Goshen, IN plant in order to outsource those jobs to Mexico in favor of cheaper labor costs.
+In 2011, on Thanksgiving, a leading manufacturer of accessories for the automotive and RV aftermarket announced that it would be laying off roughly 450 workers from its nearby Goshen, Indiana plant in order to outsource those jobs to Mexico in favor of cheaper labor costs.
 Company officials left the difficult task of announcing the news to a plant manager who was not even involved in the final decision.

 Where is the sense of responsibility to community and country?
 Where is the sense of respect and appreciation for the workers who reported daily to this plant, some for many many years?
 How does a move like this affect the self-worth of those who now find themselves without gainful employment?
 Furthermore, what is the long range effect of the communities that these people live in?

-Among the first line of products from the South Bend Collective is a line of pattern-pocket t-shirts a result of a collaborative effort employing the skills of my neighbor, Mrs. Joey Elliott, and a number of undergrads in the Design department.
-The reason I chose a t-shirt is because it’s a staple of the American wardrobe.
-In this case, the t-shirts used for production happen to be manufactured in the United States using American labor and feature the prominent placement of the logo on the back.
-This logo features the shape of the state of Indiana with a heart taking the place of the city of South Bend.
-This serves as a strong visual symbol meant to spur curiosity in the meaning and the message of the movement.
+The t-shirt is a staple of the American wardrobe.
+The shirts used for production are all manufactured in the United States using American labor and feature the prominent placement of the South Bend Collective logo on the back, serving as a strong visual symbol meant to spur curiosity in the meaning and the message of the South Bend Collective.